Contact

 VelocePress' specialty is Italian Automobile titles for the historian and enthusiast.

-VelocePress is pleased to add Classic Automobile titles for the historian and enthusiast.
+VelocePress is pleased to add titles covering the entertainment and music industry.

-VelocePress publishes a wide selection of books about classic automobiles including formerly out-of-print titles and original works written specifically for VelocePress.
+VelocePress publishes auto and motorcycle racing history and fiction including formerly out-of-print titles and original works written specifically for VelocePress.

 _____________